EDD Data Library FAQs

-Open data is a fast-growing global movement.
-And this innovative approach to governance has been adopted by organizations around the world - across all levels of government.
-It describes the process of making non-personal, public information broadly accessible and usable by people and machines, free of any constraints.
+Open data is the process of making non-personal, public information widely accessible and usable by people and machines, without limitations.

-Many individuals and organizations collect a broad range of different types of data in order to perform their tasks.
-Since government collects a large quantity of public data, open data allows government to make data easily available for others to use in order to improve accessibility, transparency, and accountability of government.
+Open data allows government to make data easily available for others to use to improve accessibility, transparency, and accountability of government.

-You do not have to register to use the EDD Data Library.
-You can start searching data right away without having to register.
+No, you do not need to register for or have access to all of the EDD Data Library features.
+You can start searching data right away.

 - Create custom views on datasets.

 To learn more, visit How to Use the EDD Data Library.

 There are more than 22 local California government organizations that use the same open data platform we use.
 This includes:

 - California State Controller’s Office